 Elizabeth II, Prince Philip mark 70th wedding anniversary

-LONDON, United Kingdom – Queen Elizabeth II and Prince Philip celebrate 70 years of marriage on Monday, November 20, becoming Britain's first reigning couple to mark a platinum wedding anniversary.
+LONDON, United Kingdom – Queen Elizabeth II celebrated 70 years of marriage on Monday, November 20, to the man she calls her "strength and stay," making them Britain's first reigning couple to mark a platinum wedding anniversary.

-The decades-spanning marriage of the Queen – the nation's longest serving sovereign – has outlasted those of all prior British monarchs.

-The royal couple will not hold any public events but have invited family and friends to Windsor Castle for a private dinner on Monday evening, according to media reports.

-Earlier in the day the bells of Westminster Abbey, where Elizabeth married the Duke of Edinburgh on November 20, 1947, will ring out in full celebratory peal.
+The bells of Westminster Abbey, where Elizabeth married Prince Philip on November 20, 1947, rang out to mark the seven decades of the royal union.

-The abbey's company of ringers – a team of 10 – will deliver the tribute uninterrupted for around 3 hours and 20 minutes, from 1300 GMT.

-Also in honor of the occasion, Buckingham Palace on Saturday, November 18, issued new photographic portraits of the Queen and the Prince, taken earlier this month in the White Drawing Room at Windsor Castle.
+The two were on a visit to Kenya when Elizabeth found out she had become queen following the death of her father king George VI in 1952.
+She has since gone on to become the nation's longest serving sovereign.

+Prime Minister Theresa May led the congratulatory tributes to the royal couple.

+Official photographs have been released for their anniversary, along with a set of commemorative stamps documenting their engagement, wedding and honeymoon.

-They are framed by Thomas Gainsborough's 1781 portraits of George III and Queen Charlotte, whose 57-year union – bridging the 18th and 19th centuries – is the next longest British royal marriage.
+One of the photographs shows them in front of Thomas Gainsborough's 1781 portraits of George III and Queen Charlotte, whose 57-year union is the next longest British royal marriage.

-In one of the photographs released, the Queen poses in the same cream dress she wore at her diamond wedding anniversary thanksgiving service 10 years ago, along with a yellow gold, ruby and diamond brooch Philip gave her in 1966.
+In another photograph, the Queen poses in the same cream dress she wore at her diamond wedding anniversary thanksgiving service 10 years ago, along with a yellow gold, ruby and diamond brooch Philip gave her in 1966.

-Meanwhile the Royal Mail, Britain's postal service, has issued a new set of 6 stamps to commemorate the historic landmark.

-It includes images of the pair's engagement announcement at Buckingham Palace, their wedding amid the splendor of Westminster Abbey, and the first part of their honeymoon at a country estate in the county of Hampshire.
+The royal couple will not hold any public events but have invited family and friends to Windsor Castle for a private dinner on Monday evening.

 The fairy-tale royal wedding in 1947 was a morale boost during the tough years immediately after World War II.